Hands up if this sounds familiar..

 Your child is actually quite used to noise.

 By the time he is born he has been listening to you talk.
 Listening to your stomach gurgle.
 Listening to the sound of the family, the TV, and the car radio.
 All whilst in utero.

 Believe it or not, complete quiet can actually be more confusing to a newborn than background noise.

-One of the biggest benefits of the white noise machine is that it helps babies fall back to sleep if they wake up.
+One of the biggest benefits of the white noise machine is that it helps reduce a babies focus on what may have woken them and direct there focus more on settling back into sleep.
 This means their nap times will last longer and they will be less likely to fully wake in the night.

 White noise machines are also great for older children when you have a new baby in the house.

 They help reduce the chances of the night wake ups waking your other children.